 Please include the following in your application:

-- A cover letter detailing the scope of the variation.
+- A cover letter and application form detailing the scope of the variation.

 - Details of the applied product’s shelf-life once removed from its packaging.

 - Approved product specifications.

 - Confirmation that the same material is to be used for the new pack size as is used for the existing packaging.

 The results of stability studies must be provided where the product has been stored outside its original packaging (25°C, 60% relative humidity).
 The results must cover the shelf-life specified in the application.
 A report on the product's photosensitivity must also be provided.
 Conclusions on the stability studies are also required.

 Mock-ups for the labelling information must also be provided.
 The labelling information must state that the pack size is intended for dose-dispensing only.
 No changes to the summary of product characteristics (SPC) or package leaflet are permitted under the variation procedure.